sofiaguglielmini/my-goodreads/README.md

 ================

 Some exploratory analyses and data visualization of my Goodreads data, with additional information scraped from Wikidata and Open Library.
-A prediction model is built to predict my ratings of books based on their characteristics.
+I build a co-occurrence network of the tags associated with books in Open Library, and a prediction model to predict my ratings of books based on their characteristics.

 ## Data preprocessing